Serhiyko/Translator/README.md

 # Translator
 Translator on Qt

-Translator consist of lexical analyzer, syntax analyzer, reverse polish notation (RPN) and calculation RPN.
+The translator consists of lexical analyzer, syntax analyzer, reverse polish notation (RPN) and calculation RPN.